QuantumKitHub/MultiTensorKit.jl/docs/src/man/Implementation.md

 D2 = A4Object(6, 6, 2) # non-trivial 1d irrep
 D3 = A4Object(6, 6, 3) # non-trivial 1d irrep
 D4 = A4Object(6, 6, 4) # 3d irrep
 ````
 Since we want to replicate a spin-1 Heisenberg model, it makes sense to use the 3-dimensional irrep to grade the physical space, and thus construct our Hamiltonian.
 We don't illustrate here how to derive the considered Hamiltonian in a $\mathsf{Rep(A_4)}$ basis, but simply give it.
+For now, we construct a finite-size spin chain; below we will repeat the calculation for an infinite system.

 ````julia
 P = Vect[A4Object](D4 => 1) # physical space